OpenCCO-team/OpenCCO/README.md

 ## Typical 3D tree generation

 ### Generate vascalar tree on the domain defined from the boudary of the bunny.obj:
-The following commands permits to generate a vascular with 3000 terminal and starting with a specific 3D point (-p option):
+The following commands permits to generate a vascular tree starting with a specific 3D point:
+(for example, 3000 ending points (-n) and a perfusion volumn of 20000 (-a) in pre-defined domain (-d) from the file Samples/bunnyThickBdr.vol and with the initial position of root (-p) at (143, -107, 7)):
 ```
  ./build/bin/generateTree3D -n 3000 -a 20000  -d Samples/bunnyThickBdr.vol --view -m 1 -p 143 -107 7
  ```

 <img width="616" alt="Capture d’écran 2023-04-03 à 02 46 55" src="https://user-images.githubusercontent.com/772865/229388906-2035b721-f4f6-4f9c-bb2b-1490b5a86187.png">

 ### Generate vascalar tree on an implicit square domain :
+(for example, 3000 ending points (-n) and a perfusion area of 20000 (-a) in a square domain (-s)):
 ```
 ./build/bin/generateTree3D -n 3000 -a 20000  -s
 meshViewer result.off